 It is as difficult to sleep or relax on an energetic ‘highway’, as it is to work in a ‘sleepy’ area of your home or office.
 Life is at odds there.
 With right usage of Yin and Yang, established through a Feng Shui analysis, relaxation and work become easier.

-We are trying to achieve balance of the Five Feng Shui Elements.
+We are trying to achieve a balance of the Five Feng Shui Elements.
 These are Wood, Fire, Earth, Metal and Water.
-They don't so much refer to these substances, but actually symbolise the five phases of transformation of energy.
+They don’t so much refer to these substances, but actually symbolise the five phases of transformation of energy.
 A Feng Shui consultant assesses the quality of five elements.

-In each area of a building there is a different balance of naturally existing elements.
-In some areas these elements will be in harmony with each other; whereas in others there will be an inherent conflict, which you experience as uneasiness or difficulties.
+In each area of a building, there is a different balance of naturally existing elements.
+In some areas, these elements will be in harmony with each other; whereas in others there will be an inherent conflict, which you experience as uneasiness or difficulties.

-Feng Shui colours are used to mitigated these conflicts and make the space harmonious inside out.
+Feng Shui colours are used to mitigate these conflicts and make the space harmonious inside out.
 Each combination requires a different approach to colour.
 For examples, some areas flourish when the colour red is introduced, whereas you would become more agitated and stressed, or even sick, if reds were used in another area of the house.

 Eight Directions – the Bagua

-In a home or office different types of energies enter the space from the eight compass directions.
+In a home or office, different types of energies enter the space from the eight compass directions.
 This is referred to as the Bagua.
 Advanced Feng Sui determines the exact energy pattern for your building.
 Altogether 144 of these energetic patterns are possible.
 The pattern for your building is entirely individual.
-You can't get it from a book.
+You can’t get it from a book.

 The energies that enter your space from the different directions give your home or office a certain feel or theme; and they may also trigger particular life experiences, either good or bad.